bmc/daemonize/index.md

 * Close all open file descriptors (especially standard input, standard output and standard error)
-* Change its working directory to the root filesystem, to ensure that it doesn’t tie up another filesystem and prevent it from being unmounted
+* Change its working directory to the root filesystem, to ensure that it doesn't tie up another filesystem and prevent it from being unmounted
 * Reset its *umask* value
 * Run in the background (i.e., fork)
 * Disassociate from its process group (usually a shell), to insulate itself